Factbox: Sports events hit by the coronavirus epidemic

 SOCCER

-- Italy has ordered all major sporting events, including top-flight Serie A soccer games, to be played without fans for one month in a bid to curb Europe's worst outbreak of the virus.
+* Italy has ordered all major sporting events, including top-flight Serie A soccer games, to be played without fans for a month in a bid to curb Europe's worst outbreak of the virus.

 Guangzhou and the Shanghai clubs will join the competition in April, with their group matches due to be played in May.